 As the weather starts to warm, there are more opportunities to hike, garden, or play outdoor sports.
 This season, shake off the winter blues and look for opportunities to get out and get active.
 Whether you want to take a bike ride or play a round of golf, partake in the activities that you enjoy the most.
 If you do not have time or opportunities to engage in these activities, try to walk more with the goal of taking between 10,000 to 12,000 steps per day.

 4) Slather on Sunscreen

 Sunscreen protects your skin from the sun’s damaging rays and minimizes your risk of developing skin cancer.
 Nevertheless, many people do not apply as much sunscreen as they should and rarely reapply.
 This means they are receiving less protection than what is labeled on the bottle.
 Research indicates that ultra-high SPF (100+) sunscreens provide better protection compared to SPF 50 and below.
-This spring, shield yourself from skin cancer by choosing a more powerful sunscreen.
+This spring, embrace one of the most proven wellness tips and shield yourself from skin cancer by choosing a more powerful sunscreen.

 5) Regulate Your Circadian Rhythm